Guy-Shapira/Shifted-VT-codes/README.md

 # Code Constraint:
 Shifted VT Codes are an extension to regular VT Codes.

-In Shifted VT Codes,  all codewords in the codespace are from the length of n, and the weighted sum of the codewords is congruent to c (mod P) where c and P are fixed system variables, moreover the parity of each codeword is d (another system variable).
+In Shifted VT Codes,  all of codewords in the codespace are of length n, and the weighted sum of each codeword in the codespace is congruent to c (mod P) where c and P are fixed system variables, moreover the parity of each codeword is d (another system variable).
 P is the size of the window in which we know an error had occurred.

 # Usage: